 Use NetworkTopologyStrategy when you have (or plan to have) your cluster deployed across multiple data centers.
-This strategy specify how many replicas you want in each data center.
+This strategy specifies how many replicas you want in each data center.

 When deciding how many replicas to configure in each data center, the two primary considerations are (1) being able to satisfy reads locally, without incurring cross-datacenter latency, and (2) failure scenarios.
 The two most common ways to configure multiple data center clusters are:

 Asymmetrical replication groupings are also possible.
 For example, you can have three replicas per data center to serve real-time application requests and use a single replica for running analytics.